-Housing Element Implementation Status Continue/Modify/Delete

-Program 3.A.5: The City has received no Ongoing: Fair housing assistance, The City will delete the program

-complaints regarding any discriminatory resources, and information is available and replace it with Priority Issue

-actions and will continue to enforce all fair from City Hall, through the City's code 3.

-housing laws.
-The City Manager is enforcement operation, and upon

-responsible for addressing and/or request.

-referring fair housing complaints and

-questions to the Fair Housing Council of

-Orange and/or HUD.
-The City will provide

-information on fair housing rights and

-responsibilities, and seek to remedy

-known acts of discrimination within the

-community.
-The City will disseminate fair

-housing information at City Hall and

-throughout Laguna Woods in a variety of

-community places.

-Program 3.A.6: Review city processes and Ongoing: City staff has identified no The City will delete the program

-procedures as they pertain to the undue constraints which hinder the •

-establishment of new housing, including development of new housing .
-0

-market rate and all forms of affordable opportunities. updating City processes and

-housing to remove undue constraints procedures.

-which hinder the development of new

-housing opportunities.

-Program 3.A.7: Research potential funding Ongoing: City staff continues to explore

-sources (grants, loans, and other funds) sources of funding to assist with as the Housing Element includes

-which can be used towards the planning affordable housing development. various programs to assist in the

-and development of affordable housing. development of affordable

-housing.

-Objective 4: Facilitate housing, transportat

-Policy 4.A: Maintain zoning/developmen -

-transportation, and promote project design

-Program 4.A.1: Partner with property The City will delete the program

-owners to identify and accomplish the and replace it with programs Hretrofit of dwelling units and common representatives of major property 2.2.1 and 2.2.3.

-facilities for handicapped accessibility.
-The owners, a mutual approach to

-City will participate at board meetings of

-the housing mutuals and the Golden Rain community is yet to be developed.

-Foundation, the principal property owner

-in the City, to encourage retrofitting.
+Housing Element Implementation Status Continue/Modify/Delete Program 3.A.5: The City has received no The City will delete the program complaints regarding any discriminatory resources, and information is available and replace it with Priority Issue actions and will continue to enforce all fair , 3. housing laws.
+The City Manager is enforcement operation, and upon responsible for addressing and/or request. referring fair housing complaints and questions to the Fair Housing Council of Orange and/or HUD.
+The City will provide information on fair housing rights and responsibilities, and seek to remedy known acts of discrimination within the community.
+The City will disseminate fair housing information at City Hall and throughout Laguna Woods in a variety of community places.
+Program 3.A.6: Review city processes and Ongoing: City staff has identified no The City will delete the program procedures as they pertain to the undue constraints which hinder the as the Housing Element includes establishment of new housing, including development of new housing various programs related to market rate and all forms of affordable opportunities. updating City processes and housing to remove undue constraints procedures. which hinder the development of new housing opportunities.
+Program 3.A.7: Research potential funding Ongoing: City staff continues to explore The City will delete the program sources (grants, loans, and other funds) sources of funding to assist with as the Housing Element includes which can be used towards the planning affordable housing development. various programs to assist in the and development of affordable housing. development of affordable housing.
+Objective 4: Facilitate housing, transportat - Policy 4.A: Maintain zoning/development transportation, and promote project design Program 4.A.1: Partner with property The City will delete the program owners to identify and accomplish the and replace it with programs Hretrofit of dwelling units and common 2.2.1 and 2.2.3. facilities for handicapped accessibility.
+The City will participate at board meetings of promoting retrofitting within the the housing mutuals and the Golden Rain community is yet to be developed.
+Foundation, the principal property owner in the City, to encourage retrofitting.
 CDBG = Community Development Block Grant